regional shellfish seed biosecurity program

 - Streamline permit reviews by recognizing BMP-compliant hatcheries.

-- Seek advice from the Regional Shellfish Health Advisory Council.
+- Seek advice on transfer risk levels from the Regional Shellfish Health Advisory Council.